Search engine optimisation (SEO) can be a daunting topic for many marketers.

 If you’re not using the Chrome browser yet, then get onto it stat.
 One of the reasons SEO professionals love Chrome so much is for the extensions you can add through the Chrome Web Store.

-There are many SEO Chrome extensions which will help you do SEO tasks a lot easier and quicker.
+Many SEO Chrome extensions will help you do SEO tasks a lot easier and quicker.
 Some of our favourites are:

 - Check My Links – to help you spot broken or redirected links on a page